 Timing: In order for a dispute or complaint to qualify for processing under this section, it must be filed no later than thirty (30) calendar days after the date on which the aggrieved condition commenced.

-• Step One: A programmer must submit their dispute or complaint in writing to the Program Director for discussion and action.
-Volunteers, who are not programmers, must contact the Communications Coordinator in writing for discussion and action.
+• Step One: A programmer and/or volunteer must submit their dispute or complaint in writing to the Community Programming Coordinator or Outreach Coordinator for discussion and action.

 • Step Two: If the complainant finds the outcome of Step One unsatisfactory, or was unable to engage in Step One because the complainant was uncomfortable raising the issue with the specified contact, the written dispute or complaint should be submitted to the Station Manager for discussion and action.